HotChillee Development Rider Programme South Africa

 Since inception it has been important to HotChillee that we give back, especially to the communities we ride through in the Western Cape.Our focus has assisted with the funding of schools and AIDS clinics, ensured we use local suppliers and hire local crew, and lead to our support of local cycling organisations as part of our HotChillee Development Rider Programme.

 The HotChillee Development Rider Programme started in 2011 and focused on providing a platform and ecosystem for young talented riders in the Western Cape to make the difficult transition to the pro peloton in Europe.
-Working in partnership with local cycling organisations including Cycling South Africa, the Pedal Power Association, Velokhaya and the Cape Town Giants we enjoyed enormous success with two riders signing professional contracts, including Nicholas Dlamini who now rides for the Dimension Data World Tour Team.
+Working in partnership with local cycling organisations including Cycling South Africa, the Pedal Power Association, Velokhaya and the Cape Town Giants we enjoyed enormous success with two riders signing professional contracts.

 “Having been involved in this programme since the beginning and realising how much effort goes in to developing a young rider it’s great to see the programme scale and I’m really excited to continue to be part of this amazing development.”
 Team GB rider, Ben Swift

 “We’re in a sweet spot for African cycling and I have big expectations for our African riders.
 I’m looking forward to seeing what new talent Team HotChillee bring to the table.”
 Dimension Data Team Principal, Doug Ryder